bcit-ci/CodeIgniter/user_guide_src/source/helpers/form_helper.rst

 		$js = array('onClick' => 'some_function();');
 		echo form_input('username', 'johndoe', $js);

+.. php:function:: form_email([$data = ''[, $value = ''[, $extra = '']]])

+	:param	array	$data: Field attributes data
+	:param	string	$value: Field value
+	:param	mixed	$extra: Extra attributes to be added to the tag either as an array or a literal string
+	:returns:	An HTML email input field tag
+	:rtype:	string

+	This function is identical in all respects to the :php:func:`form_input()` function above except that it uses the "email" input type.

 .. php:function:: form_password([$data = ''[, $value = ''[, $extra = '']]])

 	:param	array	$data: Field attributes data